Starting the year off with a reading plan worked for me in 2019 and I’m hoping to learn from my mistakes and improve my reading and reviewing.

 Instead I will set my own challenges.
 Just a few, but do-able.
 I really hope I’ll be able to complete them but even if I don’t, that’s okay too.

-Read 4 books recommended by mom & dad
+• Read 4 books by authors recommended by mom & dad

 What is the famous lie we tell ourselves as bibliophiles?
 “This year I’m going to read all the books I own.”
 Impossible?
 Maybe.
 But I’d still like to try.